micahamd/psych_exp_generator/README.md

 3. **Configure and Test**:
    - Set up your experiment or survey with the desired parameters
-   - Use the "Test" button to preview and validate your configuration
+   - Use the "Test" button to preview and validate your configuration. **YOU MUST TEST THE CONFIGURATION AT FIRST TO INITIALIZE GLOBAL VARIABLES**
    - Make adjustments as needed before finalizing

 4. **Run or Add to Study**: